probot/probot/docs/development.md

 ## Configuring a GitHub App

-To automatically configure your GitHub App, follow these steps:
+To automatically configure your GitHub App on github.com, follow these steps:

 1. Run the app locally by running `npm run dev`.
 1. Next follow instructions to visit localhost:3000 (or your custom Glitch URL).